Vedant527/Dynamic-Routing-Decisions-Sim-UI/README.md

 Interns: Vedant Bhat & Rakesh Gorrepati
 Mentor: Eric Poliashenko

-Note: Open Instruction page to view with proper formatting
+Note: Open raw file to view with proper formatting

 About: A GUI tool which allows for queries to the DRD and provides capability for groups, who work with the DRD,